tuongphantrue/gold-price-emailer/README.md

 behavior.
 Add them the same way as other secrets: Settings -> Secrets and variables -> Actions -> New repository secret.

+## AI-written market commentary

+Optional: set the `ANTHROPIC_API_KEY` repo secret and every email opens with a short (3-4 sentence) Vietnamese paragraph - actually written by Claude each run, summarizing that run's real numbers (SJC price, world gold move, domestic/world gap, biggest mover, any 30/90-day extremes).
+Not a template - genuinely generated prose grounded strictly in the data computed that run.

+**Setup:**
+1. Get an API key: https://console.anthropic.com/settings/keys
+2. Add it as a repo secret named `ANTHROPIC_API_KEY` (same process as the other secrets: Settings -> Secrets and variables -> Actions -> New repository secret)
+3. That's it - the section appears automatically once the key is set.

+**Cost:** uses Haiku by default (cheapest Claude model) - a few cents to maybe a dollar a month at the 30-minute schedule, depending on current pricing.
+Set the `COMMENTARY_MODEL` secret to `claude-sonnet-5` for richer/more nuanced writing at higher cost per run, or back to `claude-haiku-4-5-20251001` (the default) any time.

+**If unset:** the section is simply absent - no cost, no failed requests, no change to anything else.
+If the API call fails for any reason (bad key, rate limit, network issue) that run's email still sends normally, just without the commentary section that time.

 ## Your portfolio (holdings tracker)

 Set the `HOLDINGS_JSON` repo secret to a JSON list describing what you